F5Networks/f5-openstack-hot/README.md

 ## Supported Versions

 ### BIG-IP VE
-The templates are developed for standard BIG-IP Virtual Edition images version 13.0 or later.
+The templates are developed for standard BIG-IP Virtual Edition images version **13.0 or later**.
 Earlier versions may require image patching to create OpenStack-ready images in *glance*.
+**Note:**
-Please refer to [f5-openstack-heat](https://github.com/F5Networks/f5-openstack-heat) for launching pre-version 13.0 instances.
+Please refer to [f5-openstack-heat](https://github.com/F5Networks/f5-openstack-heat) for templates that launch pre-version 13.0 instances.

 ### OpenStack
-The templates are developed on an operation OpenStack Mitaka deployment.
+The templates are developed on an operational OpenStack Mitaka deployment.
+For resources on configuring OpenStack environments, please refer to this [configuration guide](https://f5-openstack-docs.readthedocs.io/en/latest/)
+**Note:**
+The section [Launch BIG-IP VE in OpenStack](https://f5-openstack-docs.readthedocs.io/en/latest/guides/map_launch-bigip-gui.html) only applies to pre-version 13.0 instances.

-## General Prerequisites
+## Prerequisites

-The following are prerequisites to sucessfully launching templates from this repo:
+The following is a summary of prerequisites for sucessfully launching templates from this repo:
   - Neutron Components:
     - Management network and subnet (where management UI can be accessed)
     - External network and subnet (where floating IP resides)
     - Additional network(s) and subnet(s) (e.g. Data Subnet)
     - Corresponding router(s) configuration
-    - f5-openstack-lbaasv2-driver installed (see docs)
+    - Ensure [f5-openstack-lbaasv2-driver](https://f5-openstack-lbaasv2-driver.readthedocs.io/en/latest/) is installed.
+This should be configured as part of the operational Mitaka deployment.
   - Nova Components:
     - Key pair for SSH access to BIG-IP VE
   - Heat Components:
-    - f5-openstack-heat-plugins are optional (see docs)
+    - [f5-openstack-heat-plugins](https://f5-openstack-heat-plugins.readthedocs.io/en/latest/) is optional and only needed if you reference a custom resource type in the env files.
   - Glance Components:
     - BIG-IP Virtual Edition Image Version 13.0 or later added to Images.
 The image file must be in qcow.zip format and can be any size (ALL, LTM, or LTM_1SLOT).

 ### Copyright